Skip to content

 How many canvassers do I need per neighborhood after a storm?

-How quickly do roofing companies need to respond to be competitive?
+How quickly does a roofing company need to respond after a storm to be competitive?

 What should be in a storm damage inspection report?

-A storm damage inspection report should include: property address and inspection date, storm event date and hail size (from data source), photos of all impacted surfaces with close-up and wide-angle shots, measurement of affected roof squares, identification of all line items needed for a full replacement, and the homeowner's signature authorizing you to work with their insurance company.
+The property address and inspection date, the storm event date and hail size from a verified tracking source, photos of all impacted surfaces with both close-up impact marks and wide-angle context shots, measurements by square, a documented hit count per ten square feet on representative test squares, a full line-item scope for complete replacement, and the homeowner's dated signature authorizing you to communicate with their insurance company.

 How do I manage a large number of storm leads without losing any?

-You need a single intake log — a CRM or shared spreadsheet where every lead is entered within minutes of the canvasser gathering the contact.
-Assign each lead to a rep immediately.
-Set a follow-up rule: every unscheduled inspection gets a contact attempt within 4 hours.
-Use a status field (New, Inspection Scheduled, Inspection Done, Adjuster Scheduled, etc.) so you can see the full pipeline at a glance.
+You need a single centralized intake log where every lead from every source is entered within minutes of first contact.
+Assign each lead to a rep at entry, not in a batch later.
+Set a hard rule: every unscheduled inspection gets a contact attempt within four hours of lead entry.
+Use a status field — New, Contacted, Inspection Scheduled, Complete, Adjuster Scheduled — so your manager can see the full pipeline in real time.
+One person should own intake quality daily during a surge.

 Go beyond documents